mrcracken/excel-2-json/README.md

-# ey-candidate-test-task
+# excel-2-json

-This is a Front End sources for EY Candidate Test Task
+This is a sources for parsing Excel tables to JSON format

 ## See the full demo on <br>
 JSFiddel - https://jsfiddle.net/szm3a5fh/1/ <br>